-Excavation Box Grouting
+Excavation Box Leak Sealing

 In November 2013, Soil Engineering were asked to produce a solution to ensure the watertightness of a sheet piled cofferdam in East London.